 The data stored with an organization should be in proper form.
 It must allow the identification of data subjects.
 Moreover, it can't remain stored longer than is necessary for processing the specified purposes.
 GDPR requires several measures on account of the safety of the rights of individuals.

-6. Integrity and confidentiality (security)
+6. Integrity and confidentiality for security

 The primary concern is the security of individuals' personal information.
 The companies need to adopt proper measures to ensure there is no unlawful processing of data, destruction/damage, or accidental loss in any scenario.